Frequently Asked Questions

 - What should my goal statement contain?

-Generally, yes.
-In recent years, students who are selected for admission and financial support receive a stipend (currently $2,060/month minus taxes; $18,540 for the Academic Year) and a full tuition waiver up to 16 credits.
+Only our PhD program comes with support.
+In recent years, students who are selected for admission and financial support receive a stipend (updated amount of $19,500 for the Academic Year ( Fall $9,750 & Spring $9,750) and Summer $6,500 with a full tuition waiver up to 16 credits.
 Students receiving financial support conduct either 20 hours per week of either assisted research or as a teaching assistant in either the Physics or Chemistry department.

 In addition to the stipend and tuition remission for the academic year, students may receive a partial health insurance credit to be applied towards a health insurance plan for graduate students offered through Kent State University.

 Our Master's program is a self-supporting program that does not come with any support in regards to a stipend, tuition waiver, or partial health insurance waiver.
 If you are needing support of any kind, it is suggested that you apply for the PhD program.

 No. All applicants to our doctoral program are considered for financial support in the form of a graduate assistantship at the time they are considered for admission.
 Please note that students in the M.S. programs are not considered for assistantships, as our Master's program is a self-supported program.

 No, you do not need to reach out to faculty about joining their research group prior to being admitted into the program.
 Instead we suggest you look at our website at our faculty research and you can express your interest with whom you would like to work with and what research you are interested in or have done in your goal statement section of your application.

 We highly encourage that once students are admitted into our program and arrive at the University that they meet with all of our faculty and research groups to determine whom they would like to work with.